 Step 5-Plant!
 Water each plant well before planting.
 The best time to plant is before a rain or cloudy days.
 Gives the plants a little time to get their roots jump started.
 I add plant starter and fertilizer to each hole, mix with the soil and then place the plant.
 Water again after planting.

 For potted veggie or herbs, fill the pot with organic potting soil, water to get the potting soil settled, plant the veggie, and water again.
 You can top with mulch to keep lengthen the time between waterings.
 I also plant flowers in my pots to add color and attract beneficial insects.Decorative container gardening for edibles

 If planting in your flower bed or garden, the best thing to do is a soil test (you can buy a kit or take it to your local co-op extension office).
 If this just seems too much trouble, buy an organic balanced fertilizer and compost.
 Pull back your existing mulch, apply a 2” thick layer of compost, top with the fertilizer (following the label’s directions), plant your new veggie or herb, readjust your mulch back around your plants, and water.The next step in garden production and your nutrition-soil minerals

-I like to put a handful of worm castings into each hole with the new plant.
+I like to put a handful of worm castings into each hole with the new plant along with a balanced organic fertilizer like Espoma.
 Worm castings have lots of beneficial microbes in them that helps the plants absorb nutrients from the soil.